bioconda/bioconda.github.io/_sources/index.rst.txt

 ..
 Notes to documentation editors:

-   To build the documentation locally, first create an environment using bioconda_utils/bioconda_utils-requirements.txt.

-   conda create -p ./env --file https://raw.githubusercontent.com/bioconda/bioconda-utils/master/bioconda_utils/bioconda_utils-requirements.txt -y

-   With that env activated, run:
+   Follow the "Building docs locally" instructions in this repository's README.
+With that environment activated, a reduced build can be run with:

      make BIOCONDA_FILTER_RECIPES=2 SPHINXOPTS="-E" html